Learn How to Play Chess 101: Beginner’s Guide to Chess Rules & Chess Strategy

 Castling is the only move that allows 2 chess pieces to be moved at once.

 These 2 pieces are the King and the Rook.

 The castling move is when the King is moved 2 spaces toward the rook that it will castle with, and the rook moves to the other side of the King.
 (Image below)

 It’s always best to castle as soon as possible.
 This will keep your King better protected and always will have one of your rooks more protected.
-When first learning how to play chess, focus more on the basics prior to castling, but make sure to understand how once you understand the basics and fundamentals.
+First focus more on the basics prior to castling, but make sure to understand how once you understand the basics and fundamentals.

 The King can castle to either side of the rook as long as:

 - The king does not move through or into check

 - There are no pieces between the king and the castling rook

 - The castling rook has not been moved.